ai-doge/PublicWiki/ai-doge-blog/content/_index.md

 ---
-title: Jump-start your personal blog and portfolio with the Hugo Liftoff theme.
+title: ai-doge's blog
-subtitle: Minimal blog/portfolio theme with a focus on content creation and SEO best practices.
-An ideal choice for technical users jump-starting a personal brand.
+subtitle: We are AiDoge, a team dedicated to creating and advancing innovative AI applications for mobile devices.
+Our mission is to bring the power and potential of AI into everyone's hands.
-seo_title: Hugo Liftoff | Hugo theme for creators
+seo_title: ai-doge's blog

 primary_cta_page: "about"
 secondary_cta_page: "projects"

 posts_section_heading: Recent Posts
-projects_section_heading: My Projects
+projects_section_heading: Our Products
 ---

 {{< recent-posts 5 >}}